 Most of our wins came about by brainstorming crazy big goals together, running experiments, shipping MVPs and incrementally hacking from there.
 However, we learned that to be able to keep up Canva’s momentum, we needed to give more TLC to the teams tirelessly working towards the goals!
 We’ve grown from a small team of five who set up shop in our CEO Melanie’s mom’s basement, to a company with over 250 employees spread across 70 teams around the world—who act like ‘little startups’.

 But while we’ve definitely experienced huge wins, it wasn’t always smooth sailing.

 With our rapid growth came the side effects brought on by having a more diversified team (which is a good thing! - but as you can imagine, with more people we needed to place more care to, help balance personal preferences and team dynamics).
 And then there were the challenges faced with working with remote teams, managing internal communications, juggling individual priorities - just to name a few.
 We also encountered difficulties around increasing cross-team dependencies, which slowed down the progress of some teams.
 It was then we realised we needed to find a way to support teams to become more effective, autonomous, and agile.

 Our teams are like little startups who have their own big goals, and are accountable and autonomous pushing their parts of the pie to hit Canva’s big goals.

 Prescribing Team Health Checks

-After trying out best practices shared by larger scale companies, we decided to spend a bit more time understanding the key ingredients that make up successful and healthy teams in Canva.
-Through the results of our internal culture survey and feedback from different people across various teams, we were able to identify the different checkpoints that make a team effective; and we used this info to create our very own Health Check process.
+Inspired initially by Atlassian’s approach with its Team Health Monitors (and after a few chats with the awesome Dominic Price), we decided to spend a bit more time understanding the key ingredients that make up successful and healthy teams in Canva.
+Through the results of our internal culture survey, using Culture Amp, and feedback from different people across various teams, we were able to identify the different checkpoints that make a team effective; and we used this info to create our very own Health Check process.